Discover the Top 5 Destinations for the Best Pregnancy Massage in London.

 It’s also a good idea to avoid lying on your back during the second half of your pregnancy.
 It compresses your baby and uterus against the placenta, limiting blood circulation.

-You should also avoid deep tissue work on your legs during pregnancy massage.
-This is because pregnant women are prone to developing blood clots–especially in the lower legs–which may dislodge due to deep tissue work.
+You should also avoid deep tissue work on your legs during a pregnancy massage.
+This is because pregnant women are prone to developing blood clots, especially in the lower legs, which may dislodge due to deep tissue work.
 This is why most pregnancy massage practitioners use light, slow strokes on the legs to avoid any complications arising from dislodged blood clots.
-As for other body parts, you can apply as much pressure as you’d like.
+For other body parts, you can apply as much pressure as you like.

 Another worthy consideration is ensuring that your massage therapist specialises in prenatal massage.
-No specific certification is required in most countries, so it’s entirely your responsibility–for your safety–to inquire whether your therapist has the qualifications/training to do the job.
+No specific certification is required in most countries.
+Hence, it’s entirely your responsibility, for your safety, to inquire whether your therapist has the necessary qualifications and training to do the job.

 It’s also wise to consult your doctor before receiving a prenatal massage, particularly if you have a health issue.
 Diabetes, fever, hypertension, abdominal pain, and bleeding involve many complications that can make pregnancy massage risky.